-A Multicenter, Randomized, Double-Blind, Parallel-Group Dose-Controlled Study Evaluating the Safety and Efficacy of RE104 for Injection in the Treatment of Patients with Postpartum Depression (PPD)
+A Study Evaluating the Safety and Effectiveness of RE104, a Psilocybin-like substance, in the Treatment of Patients with Postpartum Depression (PPD)

 Description